ariana-ch/wsj-adapter/README.md

-# WSJ Adapter
+# WSJ Scrapper

 A Python package to download articles from the Wall Street Journal via the Wayback Machine.

 ## Description

-The WSJ Adapter allows you to retrieve archived Wall Street Journal articles using the Internet Archive's Wayback Machine.
+The WSJ Scrapper allows you to retrieve archived Wall Street Journal articles using the Internet Archive's Wayback Machine.
 This is particularly useful for researchers, analysts, and anyone who needs access to historical WSJ content for analysis or research purposes.

 ## Features